shaloo/docs.arcana/docs/howto/onboard_users/build_social/wallet_discord_oauth.md

 * Make sure you can access Arcana Developer Dashboard: {% include "./text-snippets/db_portal_url.md" %}
 * Install the `@arcana/auth` package.
 For details, see [Arcana Auth Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md).

 Note that some of the configuration steps are performed using [Discord Developer Portal](https://discord.com/developers/applications), and others using the Arcana Dashboard.
-After configuring Discord, developers can simply integrate the application with the [Arcana Auth SDK]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md) and then trigger Discord login when the user chooses to onboard the app via the Discord social login.
+After configuring Discord simply integrate the app with the Arcana Auth SDK and trigger user authentication via Discord.

 {% include "./text-snippets/discord_config_steps.md" %}